All-America: Basketball

 In Division I men's basketball, the National Collegiate Athletic Association recognizes consensus All-America teams via a points system, currently based on teams chosen by four entities: the Associated Press (AP), the National Association of Basketball Coaches, Sporting News, and the United States Basketball Writers Association (USBWA).
 Many other bodies and publications select their own All-America teams.

 In Division I women's basketball, the NCAA recognizes unanimous first-team selections since 1995 based on selections from the AP, USBWA and Women's Basketball Coaches Association.

 Cross country running

 Selections are administered by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
 In Division I, the top 40 overall finishers at the national meet are all named to the All-America team.
 In Division III, as of 2017, the top 40 finishers garner All-American distinction (previously top 35).
 The student-athlete's team must be a member of the USTFCCCA.

 Fencing

 Based on the NCAA Fencing Championships, the U.S. Fencing Coaches Association annually selects athletes for All-American first team, second team, third team, and honorable mention titles.

 Football

-The National Collegiate Athletic Association currently recognizes College Football All-America Teams selected by the Associated Press, American Football Coaches Association, Football Writers Association of America, Sporting News, and the Walter Camp Football Foundation (WCFF) to determine consensus All-Americans.
+The National Collegiate Athletic Association currently recognizes All-America college football teams selected by the Associated Press, American Football Coaches Association, Football Writers Association of America, Sporting News, and the Walter Camp Football Foundation (WCFF) to determine consensus All-Americans.